 Complaints handling procedures

 This webpage provides information on complaints handling procedures and is aimed at train and station operators.
-It could also be of interest to passengers.
-On this page we also deal with the transitional arrangements following the publication of our new guidance in September 2015.

 Information specifically for passengers on making a complaint is also available.